Abdul-Jalil26/Abdul-Jalil26/README.md

 ### 🚀 About Me

 - 🧠 Passionate about **AI, Machine Learning & LLM Systems**
 - ⚙️ Building scalable and real-world intelligent systems
+- 🤝 Looking to collaborate on: **Open-source projects and innovative research**
 - ✍️ I write articles on:
   👉 https://abduljalil.great-site.net/
 - 📫 Reach me at: **ajtamjid@gmail.com**